Phrenzi/slate/source/includes/_patrons.md

 This endpoint authenticate by `app_token`, and try to register a account for Patron.

 * if success, it will return HTTP Status Code `201` without any json object
-* if failed, it will return HTTP Status Code `422`
+* if failed, it will return HTTP Status Code `422`, with json message: "There's an error while creting account"

-TODO: figure out if we need to show validation errors message by different fields

 ### HTTP Request